dolcy/laravel-appkit/README.md

 That's it!
 Now you you can expand your application and build something amazing.

 #### Credits
-AppKit uses the following projects:
+AppKit contains the following projects:

 ##### From [Laracasts](https://github.com/laracasts)